rtrlib/rpki-read/README.md

-The RPKI READ monitoring system has two parts: the backend storing latest validation results in a database, and the (web) frontend displaying these results as well as an overview on statistics derived from them.
+The RPKI READ monitoring system has two parts: the backend storing latest validation results in a database, and the (web) frontend displaying these results as well as an overview of statistics derived from them.
 The backend connects to a live XML stream of a known BGPmon instance, parses BGP update messages to extract IP prefixes and origin AS information.
 Prefix origins are validated using the RTRlib client to query a RPKI cache server.